 Release of All Claims and Liability Form

 The release of all claims and liability form is usually the last document you will sign before you receive a settlement check after a car accident.
-If you have an experienced Indianapolis automobile accident attorney representing you, he or she may be able to prepare this form for you; otherwise, you will be required to sign the form presented to you by the car insurance carrier.
+If you have an experienced Carmel automobile accident attorney representing you, he or she may be able to prepare this form for you; otherwise, you will be required to sign the form presented to you by the car insurance carrier.

 Information on this release may include: